 Because the Alpha A7 III and the Alpha A7R III share the same body, the new camera has the same refined control structure as its higher-resolution stablemate.
 Because of this, the new camera is a worthy successor to the Alpha A7 III.

-Even while the Alpha A7 III does not have a separate drive mode dial or focus mode selector as the Alpha A9 does, it does benefit from adding a multi-selector joystick.
+The Alpha A7 III does not have a separate drive mode dial or focus mode selector from the Alpha A9, but it benefits from adding a multi-selector joystick.
 This feature was introduced with the Alpha A9.

 We noticed that the joystick improved the handling of the camera, making AF point selection much quicker when used in the field.
 This was the case with the A7R III as well.

-The Alpha A7 III now has a dedicated AF-On button on the back of the camera, which makes it much simpler to focus using the back button of the camera.
+The Alpha A7 III now has a dedicated AF-On button on the back of the camera, making it much simpler to focus using the back button.
 This is another piece of positive news.
-The button is in an appropriate location, but we think it would be helpful if it were a touch more prominent so that it could be pressed with more ease.
+The button is in an appropriate location, but we think it would be helpful if it were a touch more prominent so that it could be pressed more easily.

 Sony a7 III Autofocus